-The operating system above does not have a dedicated Windows Update screen, but it accesses the Microsoft site through a Web browser and performs Windows Update.
+The above operating systems do not have a dedicated Windows Update screen, but rather access the Microsoft site through a web browser to perform Windows Update.

-If you look at the address bar, the address is refreshed every time the screen is refreshed.
+If you look at the address bar, every time the screen is refreshed, the address is

 Windows Vista, Windows 7, Windows Server 2008, Windows Server 2008 R2

-On the os above, you will see a dedicated screen when you run Windows Update.
-If it is successful, you can still do Windows Update, but if your environment is out of date, it may look like a figure.
+In the above OS, when you run Windows Update, a dedicated screen is displayed.
+If it is normal, you can continue to run Windows Update as it is, but if the environment is outdated, it may look like the figure.

-This section provides step-by-step instructions for the Windows Server 2003 R2 environment.
+This section describes the procedures in a Windows Server 2003 R2 environment.
 The procedure is almost the same on other operating systems.
-Windows Update screen is different, but basically, it's fine if you follow the flow on the screen.
+The screen of Windows Update is different, but basically there is no problem as long as you follow the flow displayed on the screen.

-The first step is to log in with a user with permissions in the Administrators group.
+First, log in as a user with privileges in the Administrators group.

 net stop wuauserv cd %systemroot% rd /s /q SoftwareDistributionold ren SoftwareDistribution SoftwareDistributionold net start wuauserv net stop bits net start bits net stop cryptsvc cd %systemroot%\system32 rd /s /q catroot2old ren catroot2 catroot2old net start cryptsvc

 After saving the file, double-click the file to run it.
-For Windows Vista, Windows 7, right-click the file and select Run as Administrator.
+For Windows Vista and Windows 7, right-click the file and select Run as administrator.

-Restart Windows when you are finished.
-You may not have to restart, but you should be more sure to restart it.
+Restart Windows when you are done.
+You may not need to reboot, but it is more reliable to do so.

-Try running Windows Update when the restart is complete.
-As shown in the illustration, windows update will prompt you to update itself, so follow the steps (the contents of the screen may vary depending on your environment).
-You can do Windows Update after you're done.
+When the restart is complete, try running Windows Update.
+As shown in the figure, you will be prompted to update Windows Update itself, so proceed according to the procedure (the contents of the screen may vary depending on the environment).
+You can run Windows Update when you're done.